 It’s been bad.
 It’s heavy.
 Bring on whatever it has to be, I can take it, but please don’t let my daughter suffer.
 There is nothing worse than watching your children go through the hell of despair.

 Today I wanted to write a light-hearted post about the birds visiting my garden, about my cats, about the lovely rain and the sunshine, but I cannot.
+The words evade me.
+I am lost inside a murky shadowland, staggering about looking for some kind of light, any kind of light.

 Before you were born I imagined how it would be And what I'd say to you And what you would say to me